 A Conservation Covenant is a voluntary agreement to conserve land or special natural features, and is made between you as a land owner and another organization (or group of organizations) acting on behalf of the community.
 The covenant is registered on the land title and is legally binding on future owners of the property.
-The covenant itself is administered by a third party: for example, the Bowen Island Conservancy, or the Islands Trust Fund.
+The covenant itself is administered by a third party: for example, the Bowen Island Conservancy, or the Islands Trust Conservancy.

 How does a Conservation Covenant work?